shinobi5/skeletor/README.md

 [Lighterhtml](https://github.com/WebReflection/lighterhtml) is included as a virtual DOM alternative for performant DOM diffing and updates.

-Global CSS is provided with tools to concatenate and minify the separate files.
+Minimal global CSS is provided with tools to concatenate and minify the css files.
 The intention is for these styles to be global in nature while component styles are applied by each components encapsulated [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) (for custom web components).

-[Router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are recommended for adding client-side routing and state management because they're lightweight and inspired by the web platform.
-[Redux](https://github.com/reduxjs/redux) could be used for more complex state management.
+[Router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are lightweight and recommended for adding client-side routing and state management.
+If necessary, [Redux](https://github.com/reduxjs/redux) could be used for more complex state management.

 ### Getting Started